Skip to main content

 Variables

-Variables are matched against the specified value, to allow for filtering actions.
+Variables are matched against the specified value to filter which events trigger an action.

 VariableDescriptionAvailable for